-Our success depends, to a significant extent, on the continued services of and and the other members of our senior management team.
-Upon completion of this offering and the formation transactions, several of our officers, including Jeffrey Eckel, our chief executive officer, Brendan Herron, our senior vice president and chief financial officer, Steve Chuslo, our senior vice president and general counsel, will enter into new employment agreements with us.
+Our success depends, to a significant extent, on the continued services of Jeffrey Eckel, Brendan Herron, Steve Chuslo, Rhem Wooten, and the other members of our senior management team.
+Upon completion of this offering and the formation transactions, several of our officers, including Jeffrey Eckel, our chief executive officer, Brendan Herron, our executive vice president and chief financial officer, Steve Chuslo, our executive vice president and general counsel, Rhem Wooten, our executive vice president and will enter into new employment agreements with us.
 These employment agreements will replace the employment arrangements that have been in place between these executives and Hannon Armstrong.
-These employment agreements provide for an initial term of employment for these executives.
+These employment agreements provide for an initial four year term of employment for these executives.
 Notwithstanding these agreements, there can be no assurance that any of them will remain employed by us.
-We do not maintain key person life insurance on any of our officers.
+Other than a policy of \$5 million which we maintain for Jeffrey Eckel, we do not maintain key person life insurance on any of our officers.
 The loss of services of one or more members of our senior management team, particularly, could harm our business and our prospects.